Become an Accredited Volunteer Visitor

 - Willingness to undertake the role an accredited visitor as an ongoing commitment and to complete accreditation requirements?

 Volunteers are also needed to help our SayGo instructors with class set-up, measurement and observation.
 This does not have to be a regular commitment as we will accept help based on when you are available.
+We prefer people who have attended classes and have an understanding of the class’s objectives.

 In the Wellington area we have some 50 volunteer visiting clients who are isolated in their own homes.
 My most mature visitor is Mary Ryan who visits Ernie every Sunday.
 Ernie and Mary’s combined ages are 189 years and of course Mary is the younger of the two!